AxiansML/basics-qa-python/README.md

 # Basics on Quality Assurance in Python

-The basics towards better ML software with Python and MLOps, by means of development best practices.
+The basics towards better Python software, by means of development best practices.
 A work in progress with a continuous improvement mindset.

 There are some basic system-wide prerequisites such as `python`, `venv`, `pip`,